byterubpay/byterub-site/_posts/2018-09-15-logs-for-the-Community-meeting-held-on-2018-09-15.md

 ---
 layout: post
 title: Logs for the Community Meeting Held on 2018-09-15
-summary: Community highlights, Forum Funding System updates, Workgroup report, Changelly r/Monero discussion, and miscellaneous
+summary: Community highlights, Forum Funding System updates, Workgroup report, Changelly r/ByteRub discussion, and miscellaneous
 tags: [dev diaries, community, crypto]
 author: el00ruobuob / SamsungGalaxyPlayer
 ---

 # Logs

-**\<sgp_>** Welcome to the Monero Community workgroup meeting!
+**\<sgp_>** Welcome to the ByteRub Community workgroup meeting!
 **\<sgp_>** https://github.com/byterubpay/meta/issues/273
-**\<sgp_>**  Monero Community meetings are a discussion place for anything going on in the Monero Community, including other Monero workgroups.
+**\<sgp_>**  ByteRub Community meetings are a discussion place for anything going on in the ByteRub Community, including other ByteRub workgroups.
 We use meetings to encourage the community to share ideas and provide support.
-Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/Monero-Meetings
+Stay up to date with the latest events by subscribing to this calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp_>** 1.
 Greetings
 **\<el00ruobuob_[m]>** hello
 **\<serhack>** Hi :- )